Raghav10j/raghav10j.github.io/_pages/about.md

 <li>Oct 2023 Two papers were accepted into NeurIPS workshops: one on Language Model interpretability for the <a href="https://attrib-workshop.cc/">Attributing Model Behavior at Scale workshop</a>, and a review paper on social media simulation for the <a href="http://masec.ai/">Multi-Agent Security Workshop.</a></li>

-<li> Our AACL 23 paper, "Reimagining Complaint Analysis: Adopting Seq2Path for a Generative Text-to-Text Framework" has been selected for the Area Chair Award(Information Extraction) </li>
+<li>Oct 2023 Our AACL 23 paper, "Reimagining Complaint Analysis: Adopting Seq2Path for a Generative Text-to-Text Framework" has been selected for the Area Chair Award(Information Extraction) </li>

-<li>Oct 2023 Three of my papers have been accepted for the EMNLP '23 conference: two for the main conference and one for the findings section.
+<li>Oct 2023 Three of my papers have been accepted for the EMNLP '23 conference (Core A*): two for the main conference and one for the findings section.
 Preprint coming soon.</li>

-<li>13 Jul 2023 - Journal Paper "A Survey on Multi-modal Summarization" got accepted in <a href="https://dl.acm.org/journal/csur">ACM Computing Surveys</a>.</li>
+<li>Jul 2023 Our paper titled <a href="https://dl.acm.org/doi/10.1145/3581783.3613776">"AbCoRD: Exploiting multimodal generative approach for Aspect-based Complaint and Rationale Detection"</a> has been accepted for publication in ACM MM 2023, a Core A* conference.</li>

 <li>18 Jun 2023 - Conference Paper "Can Multimodal Pointer Generator Transformers Produce Topically Relevant Summaries?" got accepted in <a href="https://2023.ijcnn.org/">2023 International Joint Conference on Neural Networks (IJCNN)</a>.</li>